JLC2141/intro_to_cli/README.md

 **Recall: exit the manual by just typing "q"**

 Let's re-try the copy command with the recursive flag:

+> [!TIP] <br>
+> Press the up arrow ⬆️ on your keyboard.
+You'll notice that previously executed commands appear.
+Bring up the last `cp` command we attempted. <br>
+> And then, press the left arrow ⬅️ to navigate between `cp` and the first input to add the -r flag.

 ```
 cp -r resources/ test_dir/